github/codeql/docs/language/ql-training-rst/cpp/bad-overflow-guard.rst

   - An important part of the query is to determine whether a given expression has a “small” type that is going to trigger integer promotion.
   - We therefore write a helper predicate for small expressions.
-  - This predicate effectively represents the set of all expressions in the database where the size of the type of the expression is less than 4 bytes, i.e. less than 32 bits.
+  - This predicate effectively represents the set of all expressions in the database where the size of the type of the expression is less than 4 bytes, that is less than 32 bits.

 QL query: bad overflow guards
 =============================